CSCfi/csc-user-guide/docs/cloud/rahti/tutorials/kustomize.md

 |Cons   |- More abstraction layers <br>- Less readable templates <br>- Require an external dependency <br>- Folder structure |- The strength of Helm is to be used as a package manager <br>- Does not follow the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle |

 ## When using Kustomize?
-It can be harsh to use Helm in a way that your applications will have more curly brackets than nouns.
+It can be harsh to use Helm in a way that your applications will contains more curly brackets than nouns in your YAML files.
 Kustomize allows you to work with a bunch of YAML files.
 It can be a good alternative by using **overlays** instead of **templates**.

 ## What are overlays?
-Overlays are a kustomization (*kustomization.yaml*) that depend on another kustomization.
-They can include new resource manifests, or patches for existing resources.
+Overlays are a kustomization (*kustomization.yaml*) that can depend on another kustomization.
+They can include new resource manifests, or patches for existing ones.

 ## Example
 Let's see an example on how kustomize works.
 We'll take this repo: [https://github.com/lvarin/kustomize-openshift](https://github.com/lvarin/kustomize-openshift)